Skip to main content

 Who has access to the results?

-• The results will made available to the public at no cost.
-Baker Richards’ Report and a link to the public dashboard will be available on the websites of the Arts Service Groups in New Jersey.
+• The results are made available to the public at no cost.
+Baker Richards’ Report and a link to the public dashboard are available above and on the websites of the Arts Service Groups in New Jersey.

 Why should I participate in ArtsPay NJ?